danuw/aio-quickstart-bash-scripts/README.md

 Before you can use these scripts, you will need:

-- Pre-requisites listed in https://learn.microsoft.com/en-us/azure/iot-operations/get-started/quickstart-deploy and in particular, having create a codespace using the [given link](https://github.com/codespaces/new/Azure-Samples/explore-iot-operations?quickstart=1)
+- Pre-requisites listed in https://learn.microsoft.com/en-us/azure/iot-operations/get-started/quickstart-deploy and in particular, having created a codespace using the [given link](https://github.com/codespaces/new/Azure-Samples/explore-iot-operations?quickstart=1)
 - Ensure you have a user created as a member of your tenant (see [`az add user create`](https://learn.microsoft.com/en-us/cli/azure/ad/user?view=azure-cli-latest#az-ad-user-create) )

 ## How to use